“Mining? Do we still do that?”

 Safe, effective and responsible mining relies on intelligent, skillful practitioners who can operate highly sophisticated mining devices.
 A bachelor’s degree in mining engineering provides such an education, equipping students to enter prominent industries with significant earning potential.

-- The average starting salary for a graduate with a bachelor’s degree in mining engineering is $64,552*—a starting salary that ranks as the third highest nationwide.
+- The average starting salary for a graduate with a bachelor’s degree in mining engineering is $64,338*—a starting salary that ranks as the fourth highest nationwide.

 - A mining engineering degree opens up numerous career paths with mineral corporations, federal and state agencies and engineering firms.